hertzsprung/quo-vadis/notes.md

   - this is the yellow lollipop in the animation

 * Near the boundaries, we may not have sufficient data to fit the entire polynomial
-  - (show inlet boundary slide) we have 9 knowns and 9 unknowns, ASK AUDIENCE: do you think, then, that we can fit this polynomial?
-  - (next slide) answer: NO, we don't have sufficient information to fit the x^3 term
-  - (next slide) as well as the inlet boundary, there may not be enough data near the lower boundary
+  - (next slide) there may not be enough data near the lower boundary
     * in this example, heavy purple lines show faces where we cannot fit all 9 terms

 * I'm currently modifying the advection scheme to cope with such situations and identify which terms of polynomial to remove

-* (show section conclusion slide), conclude section #4
-  - this "adaptive polynomial fit" is work-in-progress, and I'll show some preliminary results later in the talk
+* this "adaptive polynomial fit" is work-in-progress, and I'll show some preliminary results later in the talk

 Thermal advection test